sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 # The Big Picture
 What about all the other things we have learned from other architectural design patterns like MVP?
 What about concepts they offer like separation of concerns, decoupled & maintainable code, testability, reusability, single responsibility and so on?

-You get it, this code is basically almost a the same as android beginners write (just without RxJava), all in one activity.
-Well it has a structure thanks to MVI and (mainly RxJava), but is it good code?
-It's not spaghetti code (maybe reacitve spaghetti code, that's a matter of opinion).
+You get it, this code is basically  a common android developer beginner mistake: Put everything in one huge Activity ([God object](https://en.wikipedia.org/wiki/God_object)).
+Well, it has a structure thanks to MVI and (mainly RxJava), but is it good code?
+It's not spaghetti code (maybe reacitve spaghetti code, that's a matter of opinion), but is it good code?

 Nevertheless, we can do it better.
 So let's refactor this code.
 As you might already know I'm a fan of MVP.
 So lets combine the best of both, MVP and MVI.